All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 What is being tested?

-About 3-8 weeks (rarely, up to six months) after initial exposure to the virus, the person's immune system begins to produce HIV antibodies in response to the infection and suppresses the HIV viral load, decreasing it to a low level.
+About 3-8 weeks after initial exposure to the virus, the person's immune system begins to produce HIV antibodies in response to the infection and suppresses the HIV viral load, decreasing it to a low level.
 Initial symptoms typically resolve, but the infection does not go away.

-An HIV infection may simmer quietly for a decade or more, slowly degrading the immune system.
-Eventually, the immune system is so weakened that the disease begins to affect the body's ability to fight infections and certain cancers.
+The only way to determine whether a person has been infected is through HIV testing.
+If not detected early and treated, an HIV infection may slowly degrade the immune system.
+After several years and without treatment, the immune system can become so weakened that the disease begins to affect the body's ability to fight infections and certain cancers.
 Symptoms of AIDS begin to appear at this stage as the body becomes more susceptible to infections with microorganisms such as tuberculosis and fungi or other diseases such as Kaposi's sarcoma.
-The person's HIV viral load also begins to increase.

 How is the sample collected for testing?